The purpose of those Regulations is to support health research and promote necessary and desirable public confidence in such research.

-Applications for a consent declaration will be assessed by a minimum of seven members of the committee at least one of whom will be the Chairperson or Deputy Chairperson and one of whom is a data subject representative.
+Applications for a consent declaration will be assessed by a minimum of seven members of the HRCDC, at least one of whom will be the Chairperson or Deputy Chairperson and one of whom is a data subject representative.

 Additional information and consultation:

-The Secretariat will administratively support the HRCDC in all aspects of its work The Secretariat will be responsible for putting in place an application process to enable researchers seek a consent declaration from the Health Research Consent Declaration Committee.
+The Secretariat supports the HRCDC in all aspects of its work.
+The Secretariat is responsible for the application process which shall to enable researchers seek a consent declaration from the HRCDC.

 The Secretariat staff;